duydd25031999/TC_note/Javascript/Javascript_Questions.md

 		- Tiết kiệm bộ nhớ
 - English sample answer:
 	- Hash-table implementation gives average O(1) get/has even with tens of thousands of entries
-	- Accepts any value—including objects—as a key without string coercion or prototype pollution risks
+	- Accepts any value-including objects-as a key without string coercion or prototype pollution risks
 	- Maintains insertion order, useful for predictable iteration (LRU caches, config dumps)
 	- Memory footprint per entry is lower than storing [key, value] pairs in an object stuffed with hidden classes